stormpath/stormpath-sdk-java/docs/source/forgot-password.rst

 The Password Reset 'Link Base URL' mentioned above is the fully qualified base URL used to generate a unique link the user will click when reading the password reset email.
 For example, during development, this is often something like ``http://localhost:8080/change`` and in production, something like ``https://myapp.com/change``.

 When a user clicks the link in the email, the Stormpath Java Servlet Plugin will automatically process the resulting request;  By default, the context-relative path that will process these requests is ``/change`` as the above link examples show.
-This path is controlled via the ``stormpath.web.change.uri`` configuration property:
+This path is controlled via the ``stormpath.web.changePassword.uri`` configuration property:

 .. code-block:: properties

-   stormpath.web.change.uri = /change
+   stormpath.web.changePassword.uri = /change

 You can change the value to reflect a different path if you wish.

 .. caution::
-   The fully qualified Password Reset Link Base URL configured in the Stormpath Admin Console must always reflect the path configured via ``stormpath.web.change.uri``.
+   The fully qualified Password Reset Link Base URL configured in the Stormpath Admin Console must always reflect the path configured via ``stormpath.web.changePassword.uri``.
 If you change one, you must change the other.

 Change Password Next URI
 ------------------------

 After the user successfully specifies their new password, they will be redirected to a `next` URI.
-By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.change.nextUri`` configuration property:
+By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.changePassword.nextUri`` configuration property:

 .. code-block:: properties

-    stormpath.web.change.nextUri = /login?status=changed
+    stormpath.web.changePassword.nextUri = /login?status=changed

 As you can see, this URI has a ``status=changed`` query parameter.
 The plugin's default login view will recognize the query parameter and show the user a nice message explaining that their password has been successfully changed and that they can log in: